Skip to main content

 4. You will receive a confirmation email once your IDC has been successfully completed.

-5. After receiving this email, you can return to the E&R portal to complete the remaining steps of your enrolment. - Important Information
+5. After receiving this email, you can return to the E&R portal to complete the remaining steps of your enrolment.

 You cannot complete Enrolment & Registration until: